holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/01_namedtuple_charades/lesson_plan.md

 ## Essential Questions

-- What did we learn during the teaching unit?
 - How can we use the past to predict the future?
+- How do we design programs so they are easy to reason about?

 ## Lesson Plan